strimzi/strimzi-kafka-oauth/README.md

 When OAuth metrics are enabled, managed beans are registered on demand, containing the attributes that are easily translated into Prometheus metrics.

-Each registered MBean contains two counter variables - `count`, and `timeTotal`.
+Each registered MBean contains two counter variables - `count`, and `totalTimeMs`.
-It also contains three gauge variables - `timeMin`, `timeMax` and `timeAvg`.
+It also contains three gauge variables - `minTimeMs`, `maxTimeMs` and `avgTimeMs`.
+These are measured within the configured sample time window.

 The `count` contains the number of requests of the specific context (as represented by attributes).
-The `timeTotal` contains the cumulative time in milliseconds spent in the requests of the specific context.
+The `totalTimeMs` contains the cumulative time in milliseconds spent in the requests of the specific context.
-The `timeMin` contains the minimum request time within the configured time window.
+The `minTimeMs` contains the minimum request time within the configured time window.
-The `timeMax` contains the maximum request time within the configured time window.
+The `maxTimeMs` contains the maximum request time within the configured time window.
-The `timeAvg` contains the average request time within the configured time window.
+The `avgTimeMs` contains the average request time within the configured time window.

-Two reads of `count` and `timeTotal` allow to calculate the average request time within the time interval as `delta Time / delta Count`.
+Two reads of `count` and `totalTimeMs` allow to calculate the average request time within the time interval as `delta Time / delta Count`.

 The following MBeans are registered, depending on which parts of `strimzi-kafka-oauth` are in use.